 Markband Descriptor 0 • The work does not reach the standard of the descriptor below.
-1-2 • The research question identifies an issue related to the career-related study, but not a suitable ethical dilemma relating to that issue. • There is limited evidence of a planned approach, resulting in little information on how the research is intended to be conducted, used and analysed.
-3-4 • There is an identification of an issue linked to the career-related study and an arising ethical dilemma.
-The research question is clearly stated and the focus on it is generally sustained throughout the project. • There is evidence of a planned approach and the determination and collection of largely appropriate sources/data/information.
+1-2 The research question identifies an ethical dilemma related to the career-related study.
+There is evidence of planning and acknowledgement of bias and validity.
+3-4 There is an identification of an issue linked to the career-related study and an arising ethical dilemma.
+The research question is clearly stated and the focus on it is generally sustained throughout the project.
+There is evidence of a planned approach and the determination and collection of largely appropriate sources/data/information.
 There is evidence of understanding of potential bias and validity.
-5-6 • Clear identification of an issue linked to the career-related study, and the arising ethical dilemma.
+5-6 Clear identification of an issue linked to the career-related study, and the arising ethical dilemma.
 The relevance of the study is clear.
-The research question is clearly stated and sharp focus on it is sustained throughout the project. • There is evidence of excellent planning of research, and the determination and collection of appropriate and varied sources.
+The research question is clearly stated and sharp focus on it is sustained throughout the project.
+There is evidence of excellent planning of research, and the determination and collection of appropriate and varied sources.
 There is evidence of understanding of potential bias and source validity and measures have been taken to limit bias through source selection.